pierky/arouteserver/docs/CONFIG.rst

 Route server's general configuration and policies are outlined in the ``general.yml`` file.

-Configuration details and options can be found within the distributed `general <https://github.com/pierky/arouteserver/blob/master/config.d/general.yml>`__ and `clients <https://github.com/pierky/arouteserver/blob/master/config.d/clients.yml>`__ configuration files on GitHub.
+Configuration details and options can be found within the distributed `general <https://github.com/pierky/arouteserver/blob/master/config.d/general.yml>`__ and `clients <https://github.com/pierky/arouteserver/blob/master/config.d/clients.yml>`__ configuration files on GitHub or in the :doc:`GENERAL` page.

 Details about some particular topics are reported below.